Take advantage of the first big gift-giving event of the year. Start your Valentine's Day email marketing campaigns today.

 If that didn’t convince you, look at it from a consumer perspective.
-How many times did you remember about Valentine’s Day gift while grocery shopping or commuting to work?
+How many times did you remember about Valentine’s Day gifts while grocery shopping or commuting to work?
 And what do you do in this situation?
-You take out your mobile, either to set yourself a reminder to buy something or you frantically search for the Valentine’s Day gift idea to buy quickly.
+You take out your mobile, either to set yourself a reminder to buy something, or you frantically search for the Valentine’s Day gift idea to buy quickly.

 Segment your list

-Remember, your list quality is going to affect delivery a lot, you want all that time and effort put into creating beautiful emails to be seen.
+Remember, your list quality is going to affect delivery a lot so you want all that time and effort put into creating beautiful emails to be seen.
 If you've been practicing good list management year-round, then you shouldn't have to put out too much extra effort to make sure your list is up to date now.
-However, there are some additional segmentations you can use to your advantage on Valentine’s Day.
+However, there are some additional segments you can use to your advantage on Valentine’s Day.

 The most two important factors?
 Age and gender.

 Design emails utilizing concepts you know from childhood.
 Have you ever made Valentine's Day card at school?
-What type of sweets you usually gave or what type of flowers you got?
-Incorporate those memories in your email visuals for an extra nostalgic look.
+What type of sweets did you usually give or what type of flowers did you get?
+Incorporate these memories in your email visuals for an extra nostalgic look.

 When it comes to the content of the email, don’t be afraid to go cheesy to promote your brand.
 Traditional lines like being “shot by the cupid arrow” or “love at first sight” are great to sell a product.
 Using puns in email can also be beneficial.
 For example, if you have a charity with a whale-protecting goal, add something silly like “Whale you be my Valentine?” to invite the customer to donate.
-With puns possibility is endless and it will be remembered by subscribers.
+With puns, the possibilities are endless and it will be remembered by subscribers.

 ...But not too much